angular/angular/aio/content/guide/angular-compiler-options.md

 Specifies the compilation mode to use.
 The following modes are available:

-- `'full'`: generates fully AOT-compiled code using Ivy instructions.
+- `'full'`: generates fully AOT-compiled code according to the version of Angular that is currently being used.
-- `'partial'`: generates code in a stable, but intermediate form suitable for publication to NPM.
+- `'partial'`: generates code in a stable, but intermediate form suitable for a published library.

 The default value is `'full'`.